 Coping strategies for the only vegan at home or in the workplace, by the Veganuary team.

-It’s not always easy being a plant-based trailblazer.
+It’s not always easy being a plant-based trailblazer, being a lonely vegan can be hard.
 Not only are you finding your own way in a vegan world, but you have to deal with questions from those around you and help them to understand your choices too.
 Here is our advice to all those wonderful vanguard vegans.

 Breaking the news